 Filed amicus brief in the U.S. Supreme Court on behalf of an interfaith group of religious organizations opposing the use of the state secrets privilege to defeat claims of religious minorities alleging unlawful government surveillance.

-Filed amicus brief in the U.S. Court of Appeals for the Seventh Circuit on behalf of an interfaith group of religious organizations supporting a Religious Land Use and Institutionalized Persons Act appeal by a Rastafarian man whose dreadlocks were forcibly removed while in prison.
+Filed amicus brief in the U.S. Court of Appeals for the Fifth and Seventh Circuits on behalf of an interfaith group of religious organizations supporting Religious Land Use and Institutionalized Persons Act appeals by Rastafarian men whose dreadlocks were forcibly removed while in prison.

-- U.S. Court of Appeals, Second Circuit; Third Circuit; Seventh Circuit
+- U.S. Court of Appeals, Second Circuit; Third Circuit; Fifth Circuit; Seventh Circuit

 - U.S. District Court, Southern District of New York